chriscurran/beerNode/README.md

 ### Bullpen

       - Replace Steelseries gauges with Highcharts radial charts.
-They're not quite as pretty as Steelseries, but it wold cut the "fat" a tiny bit, and, Highcharts is well supported whereas Steelseries appears to be mostly an abandoned project.
+They're not quite as pretty as Steelseries, but it would cut the "fat" a tiny bit, and, Highcharts is well supported whereas Steelseries appears to be mostly an abandoned project.

       - Integrate drag & drop "profile" builder.
 A profile is a sequence of tasks to perform.